swagtop/bevy-flake/docs/details.md

 builder, through the nixpkgs cross-compilation system.

-What this flake does instead is put all of the configuration for the cross-compilation into a single wrapper script, wrapping `cargo`, `dx`, and `bevy-cli`, such that cross- compilation can happen anywhere the wrapper is run, outside or inside of the Nix builder.
+What this flake does instead is put all of the configuration for the cross-compilation into a single wrapper script, wrapping the `cargo`, `dx`, and `bevy` binaries, such that cross- compilation can happen anywhere the wrapper is run, outside or inside of the Nix builder.

 This wrapper is built based on a single place of configuration.
 Configuring